BaseMax/RandomRealNameFlask/README.md

 - Max Base

 Anyone is welcome to contribute, change or develop this project.
 Thanks in advance, Any comments are appreciated.

-## Usage

-In the first step you can use GET method and get in response this README page:

-- `GET /`
-- `127.0.0.1:5000/`

-If you want to create a new random name use this route:

-- `127.0.0.1:5000/get`

-And if you want more than one after this route determine the number of names:

-- `127.0.0.1:5000/get/<amount>`

-By default this route generate both male and female names but if you want to specify gender, after this route write gender(male OR female):

-- `127.0.0.1:5000/get/<amount>/<gender(male/female)>`